RosettaCommons/demos/public/mohca_seq/README.txt

 Fragment Assembly of RNA with Full-Atom Refinement (FARFAR), guided by pseudoenergy constraints from Multiplexed •OH Cleavage Analysis by paired-end Sequencing (MOHCA-seq) and secondary structure information from one-dimensional chemical mapping and mutate-and-map (M2).

 # Abstract
-(Abstract from Methods in Enzymology chapter, "Modeling complex RNA tertiary folds with Fragment Assembly of RNA with Full Atom Refinement (FARFAR)"):
+(Abstract from Methods in Enzymology chapter, "Modeling complex RNA tertiary folds with Fragment Assembly of RNA with Rosetta"):
 Reliable modeling of RNA tertiary structures is key to both understanding these structures’ roles in complex biological machines and to eventually facilitating their design for molecular computing and robotics.
 In recent years, a concerted effort to improve computational prediction of RNA structure through the RNA-Puzzles blind prediction trials has accelerated advances in the field.
 Among other approaches, the versatile and expanding Rosetta molecular modeling software now permits modeling of RNAs in the 100 to 300 nucleotide size range at consistent sub-helical (~1 nanometer) resolution.
 Our lab’s current state-of-the-art methods for RNAs in this size range involve Fragment Assembly of RNA with Full-Atom Refinement (FARFAR), which optimizes RNA conformations in the context of a physically realistic energy function, as well as hybrid techniques that leverage experimental data to inform computational modeling.
 In this chapter, we give a practical guide to our current workflow for modeling RNA three-dimensional structures using FARFAR, including strategies for using data from multidimensional chemical mapping experiments to focus sampling and select accurate conformations.

 ### running #########
-# Example Rosetta Command Lines (Appendix from Methods in Enzymology chapter, "Modeling complex RNA tertiary folds with Fragment Assembly of RNA with Full Atom Refinement (FARFAR)"):
+# Example Rosetta Command Lines (Appendix from Methods in Enzymology chapter, "Modeling complex RNA tertiary folds with Rosetta"):

 # Documentation for setting up Rosetta and RNA tools:
 # https://www.rosettacommons.org/docs/latest/Build-Documentation.html
 # https://www.rosettacommons.org/docs/latest/RNA-tools.html

-# [F1]	Example FASTA file (rosetta_inputs/fasta):
+# [F1]	Example FASTA file:
 >3P49_RNA.pdb
 ggauaugaggagagauuucauuuuaaugaaacaccgaagaaguaaaucuuucagguaaaaaggacucauauuggacgaaccucuggagagcuuaucuaagagauaacaccgaaggagcaaagcuaauuuuagccuaaacucucagguaaaaggacggag
 # The RNA sequence must be lowercase.

-# [F2]	Example secondary structure file (rosetta_inputs/secstruct):
+# [F2]	Example secondary structure file:
 .((((((((......((((((....)))))).(((...((((.....))))..)))........))))))))........(((((......((((((...)))))).(((...((((....((((....)))).....))))..))).......)))))

 # [1]	Generate command lines for helix pre-assembly: